-while for $V\in<(-2,-1,0,0,0)>$, $U+V$ is a codeword as the $5$-neighbourhood is symmetric.
+while for $V\in<(-2,-1,0,0,0)>$, $U+V$ is a codeword as the $5$-neighbour\-hood is symmetric.
 As in the case of $U$ being an adjacent codeword of type $[2^{1}, 1^{1}],$ a suitable choice of $X,Y,Z$ for other cases can be obtained by a cyclic shift.
 The proof is complete. \end{proof}

-\begin{acknowledgement} The authors thank Prof. Alex Rosa for checking correctness of the main results of the paper. \end{acknowledgement}
+\begin{acknowledgement} The authors thank Prof. Alex Rosa for checking correctness of the main result of the paper. \end{acknowledgement}